AlternativeFFFF/Alt-F4/submissions/complexity_corner_speed_modules/complexity_corner_speed_modules.md

 Speed modules make machines work faster.
 That means the machines will produce more per minute.
 Building more assemblers can get the same result for cheaper, but sometimes that’s not a viable an option.
 Sometimes, the logistics of supporting those extra buildings is too much, or you don’t have the room to expand.
 Sometimes your base is just too big for your computer and you need to make the game itself run more efficiently.
 Sometimes you’re trying to fit into a complex build, or trying to change the speed of one building to match a certain recipe.

-// TODO: add width, height, alt, etc
-{% include video.html mp4='https://media.alt-f4.blog/ALTF4/16/GC-speed-comparison.mp4 caption='On the left, the assembler producing green circuits is idle sometimes.
-On the right, it runs continuously.' %}
+{% include video.html mp4='https://media.alt-f4.blog/ALTF4/16/GC-speed-comparison.mp4' alt='Video of two circuit makers, one working faster because of speed modules.' caption='On the left, the assembler producing green circuits is idle sometimes.
+On the right, it runs continuously.' width='1280px' height='720px' %}

 ### What results can they give?